FreakC-Foundation/FreakC/TUTORIAL.md

 Of course, the loops will run when the condition is still true, stop when false.

-### Do-While loop
+### Repeat-until loop

 	repeat[]
 	::code
 	until[] condition

-### Differences between While and Do-While
+### Differences between While and Repeat Until
 While loop is executed only when given condition is true.
-Whereas, do-while loop is executed for first time irrespective of the condition.
-After executing while loop for first time, then condition is checked.
+While repeat-until executes the codes first before caring about the condition, and it loops until the condition is true.

 ### Notes when using while loops
 <b>YOU CAN NOT USE NESTED WHILE LOOPS</b>